angusgraham/book/src/ch01-01-installation.md

 installing Rust then executables will be built by the Visual Studio 2017 toolchain with debugging info in the PDB format.

-The most commonly used C/C++ extension that provides debugging support for PDB executables is the one provided by Microsoft.
+The most commonly used extension that provides debugging support for PDB executables is the one provided by Microsoft that is intended for debugging C/C++ programs.
 As above, you can install it from [the VSCode Marketplace][cpptoolsextmarketplace], via the command `ext install ms-vscode.cpptools`, or simply searching for `C/C++` in the extension browser.

 Although the C/C++ extension is capable of debugging Rust executables, it does not add support for adding breakpoints to Rust's `.rs` source files.